JulioJu/scholarProjectWebSemantic/README.md

     even only `./scholarProjectWebSemantic/target/classes` .
     In this case, run again `./mvn -P \!webpack`

-## But FusekiServer is totally buggy
+## But FusekiServer doesn't seem to work with Spring / JHipster

 In ./scholarProjectWebSemantic/src/main/java/fr/uga/julioju/sempic/FusekiServerConn.java in the method `serverRestart()`, as FusekiServer has no callback to say when it is ready, I've added a delay between `FusekiServer.stop()` and